Ghosting Season

 Ghosting Season is an electronic music band from Manchester, UK.
-They also operate a small recording label, "This is It Forever".
+They also operate a small recording label, This is It Forever.

 History

 The band was started in early 2011 by Gavin Miller and Thomas Ragsdale, and was originally a spin off from the electronic group worriedaboutsatan, and plays similar music but with rhythms more suitable for dancing.
 The band initially self-released two EPs: 'Far End Of The Graveyard', and the 'Far End Of The Graveyard Remixes'.

-Their debut album, 'The Very Last Of The Saints' was released in 2012 by Last Night On Earth, the imprint started by Sasha, to a generally positive critical response.
+Their debut album The Very Last Of The Saints was released in 2012 by Last Night On Earth, an imprint started by DJ Sasha, to a generally positive critical response.